-The first disadvantage is the termination of the traditional separation of regulation of commercial nuclear facilities from oversight of defense nuclear facilities, dating from the creation of NRC and the Energy Research and Development Administration (ERDA).
-Beginning with the Atomic Energy Act of 195.4 Congress has mandated that military and civilian applications of atomic energy be regulated and managed separately.
-Though the Atomic Energy Commission had responsibility for both from 1954 to 1974, the Atomic Energy Act provided for a "Division of Military Application" separate from other divisions which were assigned "primary responsibilities [for] the development and application of civilian uses of atomic energy."32 The Energy Reorganization Act carried this separation one step further, by creating the NRC, with jurisdiction limited to regulations were assigned to ERDA.33 The Energy Reorganization Act continued the compartmentalization of military applications by creating a statutory position, "Director of Military Application."34 These functions were finally transferred to DOE by the Department of Energy Reorganization Act of 1977, Section 203(a)(5).35 Once again, Congress required a separation of civilian and military applications by designation of an Assistant Secretary to manage defense programs and national security functions.36
+• The first disadvantage is the termination of the traditional separation of regulation of commercial nuclear facilities from oversight of defense nuclear facilities, dating from the creation of NRC and the Energy Research and Development Administration (ERDA).
+Beginning with the Atomic Energy Act of 1954, Congress has mandated that military and civilian applications of atomic energy be regulated and managed separately.
+Though the Atomic Energy Act provided for a "Division of Military Application" separate from other divisions which were assigned "primary responsibilities [for] the development and application of civilian uses of atomic energy."32 The Energy Reorganization Act carried this separation one step further, by creating the NRC, with jurisdiction limited to regulations were assigned to ERDA.33 The Energy Reorganization Act continued the compartmentalization of military applications by creating a statutory position, "Director of Military Application."34 These functions were finally transferred to DOE by the Department of Energy Reorganization Act of 1977, Section 203(a)(5).35 Once again, Congress required a separation of civilian and military applications by designation of an Assistant Secretary to manage defense programs and national security functions.36